Providing essential micronutrients

 We consider nutrient content and the potential for fortification (as well as other sustainability criteria) when making Foods and Refreshment acquisitions.
-For example, we recently acquired the Health Food Drinks portfolio of GlaxoSmithKline (GSK) in India, Bangladesh and 20 other predominantly Asian markets.
-These are all fortified and affordable for people on low incomes.
+For example, we recently announced an agreement to acquire the Health Food Drinks portfolio of GlaxoSmithKline (GSK) in India, Bangladesh and 20 other predominantly Asian markets.

+The transaction is subject to customary regulatory and shareholder approvals.
 The portfolio includes the iconic brand Horlicks, which has been the leader in its category in India, and an everyday staple in South Asian households for generations.
 Horlicks contains nine nutrients (Vitamin B6, B12, C, D, Copper, Folic Acid, Iron, Selenium and Zinc) which are scientifically proven to support immunity.
-These products are compliant with our Highest Nutrition Standards for beverages and provide a good opportunity for further fortification.

 Get your iron up!

 Teenagers are more vulnerable to nutrient deficiencies, especially iron deficiency anaemia in girls.
 Evidence shows that when malnourished adolescent girls get pregnant, they are also more likely to give birth to malnourished children.